 The step is quite crucial as shifting your little angel to supplements suddenly can create complications.
-Introduce formula feeds to his diet gradually and helps him feed through a bottle.
+Introduce formula feed to their diet gradually and help them feed through a bottle.
 There are many types of formula feeds available, including:

 - Milk based supplements rich in fat and casein.

 - Dried soy milk and standard milk fortified with minerals.